Higher Education Loan Authority of the State of Missouri: Operations during loan forbearance period (2020–2023)

 As part of the U.S. federal government's response to the COVID-19 pandemic, the Federal Student Aid (FSA) office initiated a temporary pause on student loan payments alongside a 0% interest rate.
 In June 2020, ED announced that MOHELA was one of five servicers that would help oversee the federal student loan portfolio in order to bring “enhanced customer support”.

 In 2021, it was reported that some FedLoan (Pennsylvania Higher Education Assistance Agency) student servicing loans were transferred to MOHELA.
 MOHELA became the sole servicer for the Public Service Loan Forgiveness (PSLF) program in July 2022, following the decision of FedLoan to break its ties with the Department of Education.

 By August 2022, MOHELA was responsible for overseeing some 6.7 million student borrower accounts on ED's behalf, along with around 330,000 private loan borrowers.
 This increased to over 7.5 million borrowers by August 2023.
 As of December 2022, MOHELA has a 1.01 star rating from the Better Business Bureau.

 Operations following resumption of loan payments (2023–present)

 Following the resumption of student loan payments in October 2023, MOHELA was fined by ED for failing to send billing statements to student loan borrowers on time.
 In 2023, The Guardian reported that MOHELA "stands out among servicers for late bills and incorrect auto-debits."

 In February 2023, the American Federation of Teachers and Student Borrower Protection Center released a report showing that 4 in 10 borrowers were affected by "servicing failures," including internal guidance described as a “call deflection scheme.”
 In July 2024, AFT filed a federal lawsuit in which the user experience of MOHELA's operations were described as "Kafkaesque."

+In September 2026, MOHELA announced that it would move headquarters from Chesterfield to nearby O'Fallon, Missouri.